CarylThom/Light-Speed/README.md

 * W3C Markup Validator report:
 * W3C CSS Validator report:
 * Javascript Validator report:
+* Jest: I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

+## Bugs and Issues

 ## Testing User Stories from User Experience (UX) Section